India suspends visa services in Canada and rift widens over killing of Canadian citizen

 India’s External Affairs Ministry did not immediately comment.

-In 2021, 80,000 Canadian tourists visited India, making them the fourth largest group, according to India’s Bureau of Immigration.

-Canada is an attractive destination for Indians, especially students.
-In 2022, nearly 300,000 Indians were pursuing higher education in Canada.
+The Canadian High Commission in New Delhi said in a statement Thursday that all of its consulates in India are open and continue to serve clients.
+It said that some of its diplomats had received threats on social media, prompting it to assess its “staff complement in India.”
+It added that Canada expects India to provide security for its diplomats and consular officers working there.

-On Wednesday, India’s External Affairs Ministry issued an updated travel advisory urging its citizens traveling in Canada and especially those studying in the North American country to be cautious because of “growing anti-India activities and politically condoned hate-crimes.”
+The latest move comes a day after India warned its citizens to be careful when traveling to Canada because of “growing anti-India activities and politically condoned hate-crimes.”

-Indians should also avoid going to venues in Canada where “threats have particularly targeted Indian diplomats and sections of the Indian community who oppose anti-India agenda,” the ministry said.
+Canada has yet to provide any evidence of Indian involvement, but if true it would mark a major shift for India, whose security and intelligence branches have long been significant players in South Asia, and are suspected in a number of killings in Pakistan.
+But arranging the killing of a Canadian citizen in Canada, home to nearly 2 million people of Indian descent, would be unprecedented.

+India, though, has hit out at Canada for years over giving free rein to Sikh separatists, including Nijjar.
+New Delhi had accused him of having links to terrorism, which he had denied.

+Nijjar, a plumber, was also a leader in what remains of a once-strong movement to create an independent Sikh homeland, known as Khalistan.
+A bloody decadelong Sikh insurgency shook north India in the 1970s and 1980s, until it was crushed in a government crackdown in which thousands of people were killed, including prominent Sikh leaders.

+While the active insurgency ended decades ago, the Indian government has warned that Sikh separatists were trying to stage a comeback and pressed countries like Canada, where Sikhs comprise over 2% of the population, to do more in stopping them.

-Nijjar was working to organize an unofficial referendum among the Sikh diaspora on independence from India at the time of his killing.
-He had denied India’s accusation that he was a terrorist.
+At the time of his killing, Nijjar was working to organize an unofficial Sikh diaspora referendum on independence from India.

-Demands for an independent Sikh homeland, known as Khalistan, started as an insurgency in India’s Punjab state in the 1970s that was crushed in an Indian government crackdown that killed thousands.
-The movement has since lost much of its political power but still has supporters in Punjab, where Sikhs form a majority, as well as among the sizable overseas Sikh diaspora.
+New Delhi’s anxieties about Sikh separatist groups in Canada have long been a strain on the relationship, but the two have maintained strong defense and trade ties, and share strategic interests over China’s global ambitions.

+In March, Indian Prime Minister Narendra Modi’s government summoned the Canadian high commissioner in New Delhi, the top diplomat in the country, to complain about Sikh independence protests in Canada.

+But signs of a broader diplomatic rift emerged at the summit of the Group of 20 leading world economies, hosted by India earlier this month.
+Trudeau had frosty encounters with Modi during this month’s Group of 20 meeting in New Delhi, and a few days later Canada canceled a trade mission to India planned for the fall.
+A trade deal between the two is now on pause.

-India’s National Investigation Agency said Wednesday it has intensified its crackdown on Sikh insurgents operating in India.
+On Wednesday, India’s National Investigation Agency said it has intensified its crackdown on Sikh insurgents operating in India.

 It announced rewards of up to 1 million rupees ($12,000) for information leading to the arrest of five insurgents, one of whom is believed to be based in neighboring Pakistan.